By: Amanda Scott

-Occasionally strawberries can become contaminated with harmful bacteria or viruses known as pathogens.
+Occasionally, fresh produce can become contaminated with harmful bacteria or viruses, which are known as pathogens.
 Examples of pathogens include Salmonella, E. coli 0157:H7 and Hepatitis A. This contamination can occur at any point from the field to the table.

 If you eat a contaminated fruit or vegetable, it could cause a foodborne illness.
 Common signs of foodborne illness include nausea, vomiting, diarrhea, headaches and fever.
-These signs usually appear within 12 to 72 hours, and they can be serious.
+These signs usually appear within 12 to 72 hours and can be serious.

-However, if you handle fresh strawberries safely, you can help protect yourself and your family from foodborne illness.
+However, safe handling of fresh oranges will help protect you and your family from foodborne illness.

 ◆ Have a fresh aroma

-Shop often for fresh strawberries and buy only what you will use within a few days.
-Damaged strawberries spoil quickly and could carry pathogens that cause foodborne illness.
+Damaged oranges will spoil quickly and could carry pathogens that cause foodborne illness.
+Avoid oranges that:

-In the shopping cart and in the grocery bags, keep the strawberries separate from household chemicals and from raw beef, poultry, fish and seafood.
-Place raw meats in plastic bags to keep the blood and juice from contaminating the strawberries.
+In the shopping cart and in the grocery bags, keep the oranges separate from household chemicals and from raw beef, poultry, fish and seafood.
+Place raw meats in plastic bags to keep the blood and juices from contaminating the oranges.

-In the refrigerator, keep the strawberries separate from raw beef, poultry, fish and seafood.
-Place the raw meats on the bottom shelf of the refrigerator in a tray or pan.
-This will prevent juice or blood from dripping onto the strawberries.
-Throw away strawberries that touch raw meats, blood or juice.
+In the refrigerator, keep oranges separate from raw beef, poultry, fish and seafood.
+Store raw meats on the bottom shelf of the refrigerator in a tray or pan.
+This will prevent juice or blood from dripping onto the oranges.
+Throw away oranges that touch raw meats, blood or juice.

 Washing and serving

 To prevent spoilage and mold growth during storage, it is best to wash your oranges just before you eat, prepare or juice them, and before you use the rind for cooking.

-When you are ready to use the strawberries, first wash your hands with hot, soapy water for 20 seconds.
-Wash your hands before and after handling food and after touching raw meat, changing a diaper, using the restroom, handling a pet, or touching anything that could contaminate your hands.
-Dry them with a paper towel.
+First, wash your hands with hot, soapy water for 20 seconds.
+Wash your hands before and after handling food and after touching raw meat, changing a diaper, using the restroom, handling a pet or touching anything that could contaminate your hands.
+Then dry your hands with a paper towel.

-Also, wash and sanitize all food preparation areas and utensils with a solution of 1 teaspoon chlorine bleach in 1 quart of water.
+Wash and sanitize all the food preparation areas and utensils with a solution of 1 teaspoon of chlorine bleach in 1 quart of water.
 This includes your fruit/vegetable brush.

-Do not use detergents, soaps or bleach to wash fresh strawberries.
-These chemicals may change the taste of the fruit and could be poisonous.
+Do not use detergents, soaps or bleach to wash fresh oranges.
+These chemicals may change the flavor and could be poisonous.

-When cutting or slicing fresh strawberries, use separate cutting boards/utensils for raw meats and fresh strawberries, or wash and sanitize them between foods.
-This will prevent any pathogens on the raw meat from being transferred to the strawberries.
+Use separate cutting boards and utensils for raw meats and oranges, or wash and sanitize them between foods.
+This will prevent any pathogens on the raw meat from being transferred to the oranges.

-Strawberries should be refrigerated within 2 hours of cutting them.
-If they are left out for more than 2 hours, throw them away.
+Refrigerate leftover cut and/or peeled oranges within 2 hours.
+If they are left unrefrigerated for longer than 2 hours, throw them away.

-Download a printer-friendly version of this publication: Safe Handling of Fresh Strawberries
+Download a printer-friendly version of this publication: Safe Handling of Fresh Oranges

 Do you have a question -or- need to contact an expert?